License and Event Agreement Summary

 Any press releases that you use must be based on the provided Techstars template, and approved by Techstars.
 In all cases you may only speak on behalf of yourself as an organizer and about your event.
 Only Techstars staff may speak on behalf of Techstars.
 Any content created at your event (pictures, movies, sound files, etc) are to be shared with Techstars via a platform we will provide.

-Techstars will provide support to organizing teams including access to the event/ticketing platform, marketing assets, a resource portal, a certified facilitator, email support from Techstars team members, and rights to Techstars Community Programs intellectual property.
+Techstars will provide support to organizing teams including access to the marketing assets, a resource portal, access to certified facilitator pairing tool, email support from Techstars team members, and rights to Techstars Community Programs intellectual property.

 Techstars is not responsible for any claim or other cause of action brought by a third party related to your Techstars Community Programs event or community activities.
 Techstars is not responsible for any injury or damage you or others may suffer in connection with your event.